 About the course

 Being a coach is in itself a learning journey, where we adapt and refine our skills by learning from our experiences.
-This module identifies simple yet must-have skills for coaches, including how to develop an empowering climate, and using reflection and feedback to take action towards improvement.
+This module identifies simple yet must-have skills for coaches, including how to use reflection and feedback to take action towards improvement.

 Terms and conditions

-It is important than anyone attending the course has basic experience of taking part in archery (i.e. beyond a beginner level).
+It is important than anyone attending a module/course has basic experience of taking part in archery (i.e. beyond a beginner level).